HaxeFoundation/haxelib/www/documentation-files/index.md

 }
 ```

-Compiling this without any `-lib` argument causes an error message along the lines of `Unknown identifier : Random`.
+Compiling this without any `--library` argument causes an error message along the lines of `Unknown identifier : Random`.
 This shows that installed Haxe libraries are not available to the compiler by default unless they are explicitly added.
-A working command line for above program is `haxe -lib random -main Main --interp`.
+A working command line for above program is `haxe --library random --main Main --interp`.

 If the compiler emits an error `Error: Library random is not installed : run 'haxelib install random'` the library has to be installed via the `haxelib` command first.
 As the error message suggests, this is achieved through `haxelib install random`.
 We will learn more about the `haxelib` command in [Using Haxelib](/documentation/using-haxelib/).